What are the true causes behind neck pain (aside from injury) and what can you do to alleviate the symptoms?

 Now since the trapezius originates on the occipital bone, and inserts on the scapular spine of the scapula, it is easy to understand how clenching your teeth on a daily basis can create abnormal tension in your neck.

-In conclusion, generally, neck pain is nothing to worry about, but if it’s occurring with other, more serious symptoms, such as radiating pain, weakness, or numbness of an arm or leg, make sure to consult with your doctor.
-If you liked this video please share and comment.
-Thanks for watching.
+Generally, neck pain is nothing to worry about, but if it’s occurring with other, more serious symptoms, such as radiating pain, weakness, or numbness of an arm or leg, make sure to see your doctor.

 Schedule a Call